In this guide

 Thanks to the complexity of super and our retirement system, not to mention the uncertainty around investment markets and our own mortality, these are not easy decisions and mistakes can be costly.

-Associate professor Andrew Grant, a behavioural finance researcher at University of Sydney Business School, says that unlike buying a car or choosing a mobile plan, retiring is something we generally only do once.
+Associate professor Andrew Grant, a behavioural finance researcher at the University of Sydney, says that unlike buying a car or choosing a mobile plan, retiring is something we generally only do once.
 We don’t get to learn from our mistakes and do better next time.

 Cognitive overload

-“Information alone is not enough to get people to act,” says Dr Di Johnson, senior lecturer at Griffith Business School.
+While low financial literacy and/or a lack of engagement limit people’s ability to make decisions that are in their own financial interest, information alone is not enough to get people to act, says Dr Di Johnson, senior lecturer at Griffith Business School.

 This is highlighted by the relatively low number of people who switch funds after the annual Australian Prudential Regulation Authority (APRA) performance tests.
-For example, fewer than one fifth of members of funds that failed the test in 2021 switched into new funds.
-As at June 2022, over 600,000 members were in underperforming MySuper products and 550,000 of those were in super products that failed the performance test twice.
+For example, fewer than one-fifth of members of funds that failed the test in 2021 switched to new funds.

 Johnson suspects cognitive overload may be partly to blame.
 “People tend to become overwhelmed by large amounts of information, leading to delay or not taking action.
 Inertia kicks in hard, particularly with complex, high-stakes choices,” she says.